fastify/pre-commit/README.md

 ```

 The examples above are all the same.
 In addition to configuring which scripts
-should be ran you can also configure the following options:
+should be run you can also configure the following options:

 - **silent** Don't output the prefixed `pre-commit:` messages when things fail
   or when we have nothing to run.
 Should be a boolean.
 - **colors** Don't output colors when we write messages.
 Should be a boolean.
-- **template** Path to a file who's content should be used as template for the
+- **template** Path to a file whose content should be used as a template for the
   git commit body.

 These options can either be added in the `pre-commit`/`precommit` object as keys